You’d never know that these innocuous phrases may not be the best to tell your kids. Avoid these 5 things you tell your kids but probably shouldn’t.

-Instead, when we focus more on the effort he took to study (“You got an A on the test!
-Looks like all that studying paid off.”), he will likely attribute his successes to his own efforts, and his failures to the lack of it (“I didn’t do well on the test because I didn’t study enough,” not “…because I’m not smart enough”).
+Instead, focus more on the effort he took to study (“You got an A on the test!
+Looks like all that studying paid off,”).
+He’ll tie his successes to his own efforts, and his failures to the lack of it.
+“I didn’t do well on the test because I didn’t study enough,” not “…because I’m not smart enough.”

-#2: “It’s okay” (and its partner, “Don’t cry”)
+2. “It’s okay” (and its partner, “Don’t cry”)

 Instead, comfort your kids in other ways.
-Assure them that you’re there, hold them, or simply let them be.
-After all, it’s rarely up to us to determine when it really is okay, and when it’s time to stop crying.
+Assure them that you’re there, hold them, or let them be.
+After all, it’s rarely up to us to determine when it is okay, and when it’s time to stop crying.